V-Nathir/The-origin-of-a-late-type-galaxy-Cosmological-simulations/README.md

 The script Mock_CentralGalaxy.py requires some inputs :

 - 1. If it is the first time that you run the code, enter 'yes'.
 This option selects the information of the particles for each structure.
-All the data of the particles are in /d5004_mock but without classifying this by component.
+All the data of the particles is in /d5004_mock but without classifying  by its component.
 - 2. Then enter "yes" to generate the plots.
-- 3. The CM is already calculated becouse requires some time, but you can enter "yes".
+- 3. The CM is already calculated because it requires some time, but you can enter "yes".
 - 4. Enter 1,2,3 or 4
-- 5. Enter 'no' ('yes' with the mock data is not recommended) and the 'no' again (same reason)
+- 5. Enter 'no' ('yes' is not recommended while using the mock data) and then 'no' again (same reason)
 - 6. Enter 1,2,3 or 4
 - 7. Enter yes or no.